-- i.
 Credit: A unit by which the course work is measured.
 It determines the number of hours of instructions required per week.
-One credit is equivalent to one hour of teaching (Lecture/Tutorial) or two hours of practical work/field work per week. - ii.
+One credit is equivalent to one hour of teaching (Lecture/Tutorial) or two hours of practical work/field work per week.

 Academic Year: Two consecutive (one odd + one even) semesters constitute one academic year.

-- iii.
-Choice Based Credit System (CBCS): The CBCS provides choice for students to select from the prescribed courses. - iv.
-Each course is assigned certain number of credits based on following criterion:
+Choice Based Credit System (CBCS): The CBCS provides choice for students to select from the prescribed courses.

-Seme ster
+Semester

 Periods / Week Credits

 02 02

 Theory (Lecture/Tutorial) 03 03

 04 04

 02 01

 Practical 03 1.5

 04 02

 Project 14 07

 MOOCs - 01